iteratec/TeamDojo/Migration.md

 This document stores some hints andnotes about our migration path.

-## JHipster
+## JHipster Baseline

+To see what we changed in the generated code in v1 we need a baseline: Generated JHipster (5.8.1) app with v1 JDL:

-Install the old JHipster version for v1: ` npm install -g generator-jhipster@5.8.1`
+1. Install the old JHipster version for v1: `npm install -g generator-jhipster@5.8.1`.
+2. Create a dir for the baseline.
+3. Copy `.yo-rc.json` and `teamDojo_v1.jdl` into this directory.
+4. Generate the app: `jhipster app`
+5. Generate the JDL: `jhipster import-jdl teamDojo_v1.jdl`

 ## Some Conventions